 Hanif Mohammad was born on 21st December 1934.
 One of the finest batsmen Pakistan ever produced and the original little master world cricket has witnessed.
 Hanif Mohammad was the main stay of Pakistan’s batting in early days.
 He still holds the record for longest test innings played by a batsman and highest individual score by a Pakistani batsman in test innings.

-Hanif Mohammad was also instrumental in domestic circuit and scored 499 runs in a first class match in 1959, which stood as a highest individual score by a batsman in world cricket for next 34 years until Brian Lara of West Indies surpassed it by scoring 501 runs in a county match.
-In all Hanif Mohammad scored 17000 first class runs with 55 centuries under his belt.
+He was also instrumental in domestic circuit.
+Hanif Mohammad scored 499 runs in a first class match in 1959.
+Unfortunately Hanif Mohammad got runout on 499.
+This stood as a highest individual score by a batsman in world cricket for next 34 years until Brian Lara of West Indies surpassed it by scoring 501 runs in a county match.
+Hanif Mohammad stats are staggering at first class level where he scored 17000 runs with 55 centuries under his belt.
 An occasional wicket keeper Hanif Mohammad also keeps wickets for Pakistan in their inaugural test match against India in 1952-53.

 Hanif Mohammad captained Pakistan during 1964-67 but failed to make an impact as he bagged 2 wins and 2 losses in his 11 test as Pakistan’s leader; but it was mainly due to lack of resources that he had to deal with.

-Hanif Mohammad was also inducted in ICC hall of fame for cricket in 2009 in recognition to his services for cricket.
-He passed away in 2016 at aged 81 in Karachi, but he will remain as a shiny star of Pakistan cricket forever.
+Hanif Mohammad at age 81, passed away in 2016 in Karachi, but he will remain as a shiny star of Pakistan cricket forever.